 - i.
 Conduct voluntary or mandatory auctions with the participation of Members.
 The mandatory auctions shall be open to Clearing Members who have fulfilled all their obligations and who have recorded in their own account during the six (6) months prior to the date of default operations accepted by CRCC on the same equity and segment as the operations subject to default. - ii.
 Record the necessary operations for the closing of the open positions, on a proportional basis, in the accounts of the Clearing Members that have fulfilled all their obligations and that have registered in their own accounts open positions of accepted transactions contrary to the open positions of accepted transactions of the defaulting Clearing Member.
 The record of transactions made by CRCC shall be binding on the Clearing Members and shall be made in direct proportion to the open positions of each of the Clearing Members executed in their own position, without exceeding such Positions. - iii.
 Record the operations necessary for the closing of the open positions, on a proportional basis, in the own accounts of the Clearing Members that have complied with all their obligations and that have recorded in their own account during the six (6) months prior to the date of default operations accepted by CRCC on the same asset and Segment of the operations subject to default.
 The record of transactions made by CRCC shall be binding to the Clearing Members and shall be made in direct proportion to the technical equity of each of the Clearing Members against the open positions of each of the defaulting Members which shall be closed. - iv.
 Combine any of the above measures. - d.
 Impose the financial consequences that CRCC has established through the Regulations or those agreed in the Agreement between CRCC and the Clearing Member. - e.
 Carry out as many operations as necessary, including hedging operations, to reduce the risks not covered until they are closed or definitively covered by all the Segments or for the fulfilment of equity delivery obligations.
-As well as resorting to liquidity or equity providers. - f.
-In the case of accepted transactions in which the underlying equity or equity covered by the accepted transaction is an equity security, CRCC may dispose of or acquire such securities on its own account or on behalf of its Members through the mechanisms permitted by the applicable regulations. - g.
-Obtain, at the expense of the Clearing Member, any professional advice or assistance that CRCC may reasonably require in connection with the management of the default, including the collection management mandate from another entity. - h.
+As well as resorting to liquidity or equity providers. - In the case of accepted transactions in which the underlying equity or equity covered by the accepted transaction is an equity security, CRCC may dispose of or acquire such securities on its own account or on behalf of its Members through the mechanisms permitted by the applicable regulations. - f.
+Obtain, at the expense of the Clearing Member, any professional advice or assistance that CRCC may reasonably require in connection with the management of the default, including the collection management mandate from another entity. - g.
 In the case of transactions accepted with settlement by delivery which were not delivered by the defaulting Clearing Member, CRCC shall alternately deliver the respective equity or not hold the underlying equity, by means of a Settlement for Differences due to Default to Deliver in accordance with the provisions of the Regulations, through the corresponding Clearing Members, to the account holders who are entitled to receive the equities and who have fulfilled all their obligations.
-The execution of the transactions by CRCC by means of a Settlement of Differences due to Default to Deliver, does not remedy the default of the Clearing Member. - i.
-CRCC may, where appropriate, in coordination with the competent authorities, take any other measure deemed necessary, even if not expressly provided for in the Regulation. - 3.
-All costs and expenses arising from the management of a default shall be paid to CRCC by the Clearing Member.
-CRCC will settle these costs and expenses once the open positions are closed. - 4.
-In relation to communications, information and the duty to cooperate with the competent authorities in a default situation, CRCC shall:
+The execution of the transactions by CRCC by means of a Settlement of Differences due to Default to Deliver, does not remedy the default of the Clearing Member. - h.
+CRCC may, where appropriate, in coordination with the competent authorities, take any other measure deemed necessary, even if not expressly provided for in the Regulation.